swifty99/esphome-motorized-slider/README.md

 This PWM needs to fed into a H-bridge to control the DC motor of the motorized slider.
 5V operating voltage recommended.

 The slider needs to be connected according to [ALPS RS60N11M9 datasheet](https://tech.alpsalpine.com/e/products/detail/RS60N11M9A0E/) as a voltage divider.
 3.3V is applied over the terminals.
 On + side an additional resistor of 1kOhm is needed.
+This keeps the resulting voltage in the ADC voltage pretty well.

 # Build your own